📝 Kitchen planning & mise-en-place · ⏱️ 3 min read

 • Portioning base ingredients

-These costs consist of labor costs (time from your kitchen team) and ingredient costs (what you use for preparations).
+These costs break down into labor costs (time from your kitchen team) and ingredient costs (what you use for preparations).

 The calculation step by step